Leebh-kor/TD3Net-A-Temporal-Densely-Connected-Multi-dilated-Convolutional-Network-for-Lipreading/README.md

 ## Overview

-The standard word-level lipreading approach is based on a framework comprising frontend and backend architectures to model dynamic lip movements.
-Each component has been studied extensively, and in the backend architecture, temporal convolutional networks (TCNs) have been widely adopted by state-of-the-art methods.
-In particular, dense skip connections have been recently employed in TCN to mitigate the insufficient density of the receptive field range for capturing complex temporal representations.
-However, the performance of this method is still limited owing to its potential for information loss regarding the continuous nature of lip movements resulting from blind spots in the receptive field.
-Considering these problems, we propose a temporal densely connected multidilated convolutional network (TD3Net) as the backend architecture, combining dense skip connections and multidilated temporal convolutions.
-TD3Net covers a wide and dense receptive field without blind spots by applying different dilation factors depending on skip-connected features.
-The experimental results on a word-level lipreading task using the two largest publicly available datasets reveal that the proposed method exhibits significantly improved performance compared to state-of-the-art methods.
-Moreover, the visualization results indicate that the proposed approach effectively utilizes diverse temporal features while preserving temporal continuity, presenting notable benefits in lipreading systems.
+The word-level lipreading approach typically employs a two-stage framework with separate frontend and backend architectures to model dynamic lip movements.
+Each component has been extensively studied, and in the backend architecture, temporal convolutional networks (TCNs) have been widely adopted in state-of-the-art methods.
+Recently, dense skip connections have been introduced in TCNs to mitigate the limited density of the receptive field, thereby improving the modeling of complex temporal representations.
+However, their performance remains constrained owing to potential information loss regarding the continuous nature of lip movements, caused by blind spots in the receptive field.
+To address this limitation, we propose TD3Net, a temporal densely connected multi-dilated convolutional network that combines dense skip connections and multi-dilated temporal convolutions as the backend architecture.
+TD3Net covers a wide and dense receptive field without blind spots by applying different dilation factors to skip-connected features.
+Experimental results on a word-level lipreading task using two large publicly available datasets, Lip Reading in the Wild (LRW) and LRW-1000, indicate that the proposed method achieves performance comparable to state-of-the-art methods.
+It achieved higher accuracy with fewer parameters and lower floating-point operations compared to existing TCN-based backend architectures.
+Moreover, visualization results suggest that our approach effectively utilizes diverse temporal features while preserving temporal continuity, presenting notable advantages in lipreading systems.

 ## Main Results